 Tanya M. Odom

-She was named by Diversity Best Practices as “One of the Five Diversity Thought Leaders to Follow on Twitter.”
+Tanya was named by Diversity Best Practices as “A Diversity Thought Leader to Follow on Twitter.